whisthq/whist/.github/PULL_REQUEST_TEMPLATE/promotion.md

 - [ ] Whist successfully auto-updates
 - [ ] Whist successfully launches
 - [ ] Whist successfully plays audio

+#### Frontend

+- [ ] Going to Google Maps correctly shows the user's approximate location
+- [ ] User local settings for language, dark mode, DPI, keyboard repeat, etc. are properly set
+- [ ] Sign out button on omnibar works

+#### Backend

-- [ ] Whist successfully receives smooth scrolling and pinch-to-zoom input (i.e. on Figma)
+- [ ] Startup time for Whist is <15 seconds
 - [ ] Typing "where am I" in Google shows that I'm connected to the closest datacenter
-- [ ]
 - [ ] User sessions are successfully stored across Whist sessions
-- [ ] Sign out button on omnibar works

 #### Streaming

 - [ ] Do 30 seconds of TypeRacer without no repeated characters, lag, etc.
 - [ ] Watch a 1 minute YouTube video with no video or audio stutters
+- [ ] Whist successfully receives smooth scrolling and pinch-to-zoom input (i.e. on Figma)
 - [ ] CPU usage is low (below 30%)
 - [ ] RAM usage is low (below 150 MB)